DanielSmith/ThereThenThat_2017/README.md

 Users start a collection that expresses some “where, when, what”, and fill it with references and media that relate to that.
 Think of something such as:

 _"New York City, November 2017, CentralPark, Parade"_

+A simpler form of this project is my work on [SnapperStore](https://github.com/DanielSmith/snapperstore) -- it sticks to tags for individual  items, and groups items by date uploaded.

 ## Build Setup